galdorork/tf-Proxmox/README.md

 ## Terraform example file for Proxmox Provisioner

-Upgraded to wotk with Terraform 1.0.
+Upgraded to work with Terraform 1.0.

 	- Added required providers block to work with a specific telmate version
 	- No need to download and compile the module now, it just downloads it from the Terraform Registry; more info here: https://registry.terraform.io/providers/Telmate/proxmox/latest/docs